HuaTanSang/DS107-Final-Project/README.md

 # DS107 - Computational Thinking Final Project
-In this project, our team going to build a source code base on a paper named 'Differentially Private Simple Linear Regression'.
-A demo is shown in the demo.py, for hardware limitation we going to build a prediction on a generated dataset decribed in demo.py.
+In this project, our team will implement a source code based on the paper "Differentially Private Simple Linear Regression."
+The objective is to explore the application of differential privacy within simple linear regression models.
+We have provided an initial demonstration in demo.py.
+Due to hardware limitations, we will focus on building and evaluating our predictions using a generated dataset, as outlined in the demo.
+This approach allows us to effectively test and validate the privacy-preserving properties of our model while ensuring computational efficiency.